Magic Lands Alliance

 Short Films

-Our short films were created in collaboration with local First Nations communities as part of the research and development phase for our upcoming period dramas.
+Our short films and teasers are created in collaboration with First Nations communities as part of our research, and the relationship and permissions phase of a period drama project.

 Educational Resources and Films

-While exploring and researching for our MagicLands period drama projects, we encountered a significant absence of educational content highlighting Australian and Indigenous history from both perspectives.
-Recognising this gap, we aim to utilise our research and digital assets created in development and production with Indigenous communities for educational content that effectively portrays a comprehensive view of history, showcasing the transformations that have occurred on the land, people, and animals.
+While exploring and researching for our period drama projects, we encountered a significant absence of educational content highlighting Australian and Indigenous history from both perspectives.
+Recognising this gap, we aim to utilise our research and digital assets created in development and production with Indigenous communities for educational resources that effectively portray a comprehensive view of history, showcasing the transformations that have occurred on the land, people, and animals.

-To research more history educational content, please visit Education Content
+To research more historical educational content, please visit Education Content

 Reconciliation

-Our productions foster collaboration between First Nations and local communities, bridging histories to create a shared, knowledgeable and brighter future for all.
+Our productions foster collaboration between First Nations and local communities where the story is set, bridging histories to create a shared, knowledgeable and brighter future for all.

 Shifting Truth